Medical Properties Trust (MPT) and The Competition Financial Comparison

 |-$50.53 million

-Medical Properties Trust has higher revenue, but lower earnings than its peers.
-Medical Properties Trust is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Medical Properties Trust has higher revenue, but lower earnings than its rivals.
+Medical Properties Trust is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Medical Properties Trust beats its peers on 8 of the 15 factors compared.
+Medical Properties Trust beats its rivals on 8 of the 15 factors compared.

 Medical Properties Trust, Inc. is a self-advised real estate investment trust formed to capitalize on the changing trends in healthcare delivery by acquiring and developing net-leased healthcare facilities.
 MPT’s financing model allows hospitals and other healthcare facilities to unlock the value of their underlying real estate in order to fund facility improvements, technology upgrades, staff additions and new construction.
 Facilities include acute care hospitals, inpatient rehabilitation hospitals, long-term acute care hospitals, and other medical and surgical facilities.